-Cooking barley is similar to cooking rice.
-Cover 1 cup of pearl barley with 2 cups of water or vegetable broth and simmer for 30-40 minutes before fluffing with a fork.
-Or, try using a rice cooker.
-Add 2 1/2 cups water per cup of barley.
-Pre-soak barley in plenty of water to cut down on the overall cooking time.
-Barley can be pre-soaked for as little as just an hour or up to overnight.
-Pre-soaking your barley will reduce the cooking time to about fifteen minutes.
-Barley can also be cooked in a pressure cooker, though you'll want to follow the individual instructions on your own pressure cooker, since cook times can vary a bit between models.
+Cook pearl barley the way you cook rice.
+Cover 1 cup of barley with 2 cups of water, chicken stock, or vegetable broth and simmer it for 30 to 40 minutes; fluff it with a fork before you serve it.
+You can also use a rice cooker.
+Add 2 1/2 cups of liquid per cup of barley.
+If you pre-soak barley in plenty of water, it cuts down the overall cooking time.
+Barley can be pre-soaked for an hour or up to overnight.
+Pre-soaking reduces the cooking time to about 15 minutes.
+Barley can also be cooked in a pressure cooker; follow the individual instructions on your own unit, since cook times can vary a bit between models.

-Try some of these healthy vegetarian and vegan barley recipes:
+Try some creative healthy vegetarian and vegan barley recipes.

 Most grocery stores stock pearl barley; look for it near the dried beans and lentils.
 You can also often find it in the bulk bins.
 Barley groats, which have only the outer hull removed, may be packaged as hull-less barley but aren't as readily available.
 You may need to check at a health-food store or go online for those.
 It's easy to substitute one for the other by adjusting the cooking time accordingly.

 Store dry barley in an airtight container away from moisture and light.
 Kept this way, it lasts indefinitely, making it a good option for an emergency food supply.
 Cooked barley should be refrigerated and consumed within three or four days.
 Plain cooked barley can be frozen for up to six months, making it convenient to add to a quick-cook meal or beverage.